UBC-MDS/Crime_Prediction_Vancouver/README.md

 ### Dependecy Diagram of Makefile

--   For reference a dependency diagram can be found [here](Makefile.png).
+-   A dependency diagram of the Makefile can be found [here](Makefile.png).

 ### Mac M1 specific considerations